 Importing Custom Linux Images

-The Compute service lets you import Linux-based images that were created outside of Oracle Cloud Infrastructure.
+The Compute service lets you import Linux-based images that were created outside of Oracle Cloud Infrastructure (OCI).
 For example, you can import images running on your on-premises physical or virtual machines (VMs), or VMs running in Oracle Cloud Infrastructure Classic.
-You can then launch your imported images on Compute virtual machines.
+You can then launch your imported images on compute virtual machines.

+As part of the import process, a launch mode is applied to the image.
+An image's launch mode is a pre-defined set of launch options.
 You can launch imported Linux VMs in either paravirtualized mode or emulated mode.
-On AMD shapes, imported images are supported in paravirtualized mode only.
+On AMD and Arm-based shapes, Oracle Linux Cloud Developer images, and Red Hat Enterprise Linux images, imported images are supported in paravirtualized mode only.

 Paravirtualized mode offers better performance than emulated mode.
 We recommend that you use paravirtualized mode if your OS supports it.
 Linux-based operating systems running the kernel version 3.4 or later support paravirtualized drivers.
 You can verify your system's kernel version using the uname command.